Abizern/AoC-2019/README.md

 Look at `main()` to see and amend what is output

+From the root of the package run:

+    swift run -c release

 ## Haskell

 Solutions for each day in their own file.
 The output can be seen by: